bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/apis-&-components/usesso-actions/has-roles.md

   if (hasRoles(['Admin']))
     return <p>Admin's have access to moderation features.</p>;

-  // Users must have BOTH 'Member' and 'Commenter' roles.
+  // Users must have BOTH 'Member' and 'VIP' roles.
   // requireAllRoles option is true by default. if (hasRoles(['Member', 'VIP']))
     return <p>VIP's have access to more features.</p>;